-Student life isn't cheap, so you may be wondering how you can minimize expenses while still being able to grow some of your money.
+Student life isn't cheap, so you may be wondering how you can minimize expenses while saving for the future.
 With a bit of discipline, planning, and the right savings account, you can take small steps that add up.

 It's never too late to start saving for a car, a big trip, or just a rainy day fund but you'll need an account that lets your money work hard while you do you.
-Boost your savings with a special interest rate when you open your first CIBC eAdvantage® Savings Account.
-Enjoy no monthly account fees and keep the interest rolling on every dollar.
+Boost your savings with a special interest rate when you open your first CIBC eAdvantage Savings Account.
+Enjoy no monthly account fees and keep the interest growing on every dollar.

-With features like AutoSave, you can stack your cash without thinking about it while Smart Interest2 rewards you for consistent saving.
+With features like AutoSave, you can grow your cash without thinking about it while Smart Interest3 rewards you for consistently saving.